FS-DFM: Fast and Accurate Long Text Generation with Few-Step Diffusion Language Models: Experiments

 \textbf{\ourmethod vs.\ DFM performance across scales} is shown in \Cref{fig:fdm_vs_fs-fdm} which compares the two methods at three parameter sizes.
 Across all sizes, \ourmethod reaches the strong-quality regime in far fewer function evaluations: perplexity drops sharply, accuracy saturates early, and entropy converges to the same range as many-step DFM.
 The gold markers at NFE=8 highlight that \ourmethod already operates near DFM's quality plateau after only a few steps, while DFM requires substantially more steps to reach the same values.
 To measure accuracy across steps and sizes, we randomly change $50\%$ of the tokens in each sequence with other tokens, provide the remaining $50\%$ as context, and measure the ability to predict the changed tokens. \ourmethod consistently matches or surpasses DFM with dramatically fewer evaluations.
 This behavior is consistent between all evaluated model sizes.
 As NFE increases (i.e., step size $h \to 0$), \ourmethod smoothly converges to DFM: the cumulative scalar factor satisfies $\bar g_{t,h} \to g(t)$, so the updates coincide and the curves merge.
 The slight accuracy dip at very large NFEs likely reflects train–test mismatch: the model and shortcut teacher are optimized for large $h$, so many small steps accumulate discretization/renormalization bias and under-use the step-aware conditioning.

 \textbf{Comparison to State-of-the-Art Diffusion LMs.} \Cref{tab:perp:diff:fs_dfm:sota} compares \ourmethod with contemporary base diffusion LMs in the few-step regime (\(1\!\to\!16\)).
-Even though the largest \ourmethod model is multiple times smaller than LLaDA and Dream, the comparison illustrates \ourmethod's generation quality. \ourmethod reaches a strong-quality regime in \emph{few steps} across model sizes: perplexity drops rapidly as steps increase while entropy remains well-behaved, indicating calibrated predictions without long iterative trajectories.
-In contrast, LLaDA and Dream are sensitive to step count and require many more denoising steps for comparable generation quality, and those models just repeat some tokens many times in a few-step setting (see \cref{fig:appenxi:full_demo-1}).
-Full result is available in \cref{app:subsec:full:comparison}.
+Even though the largest \ourmethod model is more than four times smaller than LLaDA and Dream, the comparison illustrates \ourmethod's generation quality. \ourmethod reaches a strong-quality regime in \emph{few steps} across model sizes: perplexity drops rapidly as steps increase while entropy remains well-behaved, indicating calibrated predictions without long iterative trajectories.
+In contrast, LLaDA and Dream are sensitive to step count and require many more denoising steps and do not reach comparable perplexity.
+Even after 16 steps, LLaDA and Dream achieve MAUVE scores equivalent to our smallest models score after a single step, despite being 41 times larger.
+A quick look at LLaDA and Dream's generations shows the models just repeat some tokens many times in a few-step setting (see \Cref{fig:appenxi:full_demo-1}).
+Full result is available in \Cref{app:subsec:full:comparison}.